 video provided courtesy of Avexis

 We are 100% volunteers, no salaries, everything goes toward accelerating NF2 research.
 Check out our Board of Directors and Scientific Advisory Board.

-We are just starting and we won’t stop until we save our children!
+We are just starting and we won’t stop until we save our children and ourselves!
 We need you to volunteer your time and/or donate to start the toxicology study!

 Mission: We are a non-profit organization (Tax-ID 83-0940046) seeking a cure or preventative treatment for NF2 by vigorously supporting and advancing existing and next-generation biomedical technologies, such as gene therapy and immunotherapy.

 Vision: We envision a world where those living with NF2 will have access to cutting-edge solutions to live full and productive lives, free from daily physical and emotional pain or suffering.